ionic-team/ionic-docs/src/content/developer-resources/guides/first-app-v4/intro.md

 This starter project comes complete with three pre-built pages and best practices for Ionic development.
 With common building blocks already in place, we can add more features easily!

-<strong>“Install the free Ionic Pro SDK and connect your app?”</strong>
+<strong>“Install the free Ionic Appflow SDK and connect your app?”</strong>

 Type “y” and press Enter.
-[Ionic Pro](https://ionicframework.com/pro) is a powerful set of services and features built on top of the flagship Ionic Framework.
+[Ionic Appflow](https://ionicframework.com/Appflow) is a powerful set of services and features built on top of the flagship Ionic Framework.
 This includes updating your app instantly (skipping the app store review process!), packaging apps in the cloud, and error monitoring.

 <strong>Log into your Ionic Account</strong>